Table of Contents

 npm i @descope/react-sdk

 To integrate Descope into your project, you need to configure an authentication flow using the developer console.
-Sign in to Descope, and this takes you to the console.
-Then click Getting Started
+Sign in to Descope.
+This will take you to the developer console.
+Once there, click on Getting Started and select Consumers:

 import React from 'react';